Taipei City Government Goes Paperless and Eco-friendly with E-receipt Platform Powered by TPIsoftware

 An initiation to motivate environmental actions

-Michael Chang, the director of the Enterprise Digital Innovation Division at TPIsoftware, said: "We are honored to have this opportunity to jointly create this e-receipt platform with the Taipei City Government, the first local government to implement a paper-free receipt system in Taiwan.
-We have further built an exclusive offline version for this system to enable the receipt issuing without internet access, fulfilling the needs of administrative staff and boosting government operational efficiency."
+Michael Chang, the director of the Enterprise Digital Innovation Division at TPIsoftware, said: "We are honored to jointly create this e-receipt platform with the Taipei City Government.
+Our exclusive offline version further enables the receipt issuing without internet access, fulfilling the needs of administrative staff and boosting government operational efficiency."

-Ben Yao, CEO of TPIsoftware, said: "TPIsoftware has always positioned itself as a 'digital practitioner' and endeavors to make people's lives better with digital technology.
-We have exhibited our vision through this collaboration with the Taipei City Government to build an e-receipt platform and contribute to environmental protection at the same time.
+Ben Yao, CEO of TPIsoftware, said: "TPIsoftware has always positioned itself as a "digital practitioner" and endeavors to make people's lives better with digital technology.
+We have exhibited our vision through this collaboration with the Taipei City Government.
 Although it is just the beginning, we hope to inspire more people to engage in protecting the environment, and facilitate this mindset in both public and private sectors."

 About TPIsoftware